ivancuric/js-perf/README.md

 ## What is performant JS code?

 Now that we know what our target platform is, we can answer the next question: what _is_ performant JS code?
-While it's no
+While there's no classification of what defines performant code, we do have

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxNjk2MDc2MV19
+eyJoaXN0b3J5IjpbLTQwNjcxMDE2NV19
 -->